 If you’ve already retired when you get divorced, it’s the retirement income that needs to be looked at.

-The company you bought your retirement income from will be able to tell you your options, so it's a good idea to get in touch with them.
+The pension scheme or company that provides your retirement benefits will be able to tell you your options, so it's a good idea to get in touch with them.

 What happens to your property?